-This prayer is from Rig Veda and Atharva Veda that wishes the stability and strength of the Nation.
-The blessing of natural entities and the planets are wished upon the Nation for its power.
-It is teaching the strength and the virtues of nature to inspire us.
+This prayer is from Rig Veda and Atharva Veda that wishes the stability and strength for the Nation.
+The blessing of natural entities and the planets are wished for the Nation to empower it.
+It is teaching us the strength and the virtues of nature to inspire us.